 Ahead of us is another session in the series of regular meetings with bar literature expert Tomáš Mozr!

-You will also have the opportunity to taste some cocktails supported by the brands: Ferrand Dry Curaçao, Ferrand 10 Générations.
+You will also have the opportunity to taste some cocktails supported by the brands: Arran, Nikka.

-Tomas and the Alcron Bar team will always welcome guests in two waves.
-The first from 17:00 and the second from 19:00, when guests can join at any time.
+Tomas and the Alcron Bar team will welcome guests from 17:00 and from 19:00.

 Everyone who wants to explore the secrets of the world of cocktails and bar culture is cordially invited, and this unique event is open to everyone for FREE!
 And that’s why you really shouldn’t miss this event!